divriots/style-dictionary-to-figma/README.md

 Used by Design Systems in [Backlight](https://backlight.dev) using design tokens in [style-dictionary](https://amzn.github.io/style-dictionary/) that can be synced into Figma via the [Figma Tokens plugin](https://www.figma.com/community/plugin/843461159747178978).

+> The tool, at the moment, assumes usage of the Sync feature of Figma Tokens Plugin.
+> The JSON output is catered to this as it is a single file containing the tokensets information.

 ## Features

 - Allows marking a category as a custom tokenset so that it will appear as a separate tokenset in Figma.
 This is useful if you want to combine many base tokens into a "global" set for example.